old endings, new beginnings

 I watched him wade through the mist towards the landlord’s rickety house, he knocked on the door.
 I just breathed my lungs full of the crisp night air and let my eyelids fall as I listened to the lights turn on from inside and Sam apologize for waking the old man as they went into the house.
 There’s something about nighttime air that just enters your body and envelopes your brain in this ecstatic spontaneity.
 The kind of energy that makes you want to sprint as fast as you can, it doesn't matter where you're going, as long as your heart is thrumming in your chest, and that cool air is ripping through your lungs.
 It floods your mind with memories of trying not to let the door squeak as you escape your cage at three in the morning and a deep loathing for street lamps, for they blind your vision of the stars.
 The stars, a relic of the past that we can always have as long as we can look out into the sky.
 A memory that cannot be forgotten.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, createandgenerateWrite a Review